hbctraining/Intro-to-R-flipped/lessons/04_introR_packages.md

 ## Learning Objectives

-* Understand different ways to to install external packages to extend R’s functionality
+* Explain different ways to install external R packages
 * Demonstrate how to load a library and to find functions specific to a package

 ## Packages and Libraries